Helping to Preserve the Night

 Can't see the lamp?
 That's the point!
 We should see the illuminated area and not the light source.
 The CSbG-EcoLight can be used for a smaller target area than the CSbG-Luminaire.
 It also has the adjustable-brightness feature to suit a wide range of applications at about half the cost of the larger CSbG-Luminaire.

-On the right, the same CSbG-Luminaire is mounted at 1-meter high and spaced a 6X the mounting height.
+On the right, the same CSbG-EcoLight is mounted at 1-meter high and spaced at 5X the mounting height.
 A closer spacing (4 mounting heights) requires more luminaires, but will provide more uniform illumination.
 Competing fixtures may be cheaper but may require a luminaire every 1-2 meters, so the CSbG-EcoLight system-level cost will be much cheaper, and uses significantly less power.
+(Simulated to show what you see.)

 - Won't affect circadian rhythm or undermine health